insper-riscv/FOSS-peripherals/peripherals/UARTS/UART_V2/README.md

 - Multi-drop/9-bit communication modes
 - Advanced error recovery mechanisms

-See `ENHANCEMENT_SUMMARY.md` for complete implementation details.
+See `SINGLE_INTERRUPT_MODIFICATION.md` for complete implementation details and `SINGLE_INTERRUPT_SUMMARY.md` for a concise overview of the single interrupt design.